OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda/01_Mamba_intro_CCB.md

     $ mamba env export -n obds-rnaseq > my_obds_environment.yml

-### C) Final steps - update your .bash_aliases to activate your obds enviroment automatically when you load a terminal
+**9) Final steps - update your .bash_aliases to activate your obds enviroment automatically when you load a terminal**

     # open your .bash_aliases
     $ nano ~/.bash_aliases